MatthewWertman/matthewwertman.github.io/_posts/2022-07-24-little-martian.md

 The second method can be seen in Little Martian.
 Looking in the root directory, you will see an 'package.nw' like mentioned in the docs.
 I have not personally used Construct3 and am not sure if this is something that the developer can control or if it just the default settings set in the engine.

 ## Accessing The Game Files
-> WARNING: The following section showcases how to get access to the source file of Little Martian and therefore ruined the experience of the game.
-In though it is only a demo, some spoilers may be exposed.
+> WARNING: The following section showcases how to get access to the source files of Little Martian and therefore can ruin the experience of the game.
+Even though it is only a demo, some spoilers may be exposed.
 {: .prompt-warning}

 With the history out of the way, I want to get into how exactly I got access to the source files for the game.
 It was surprising easy!
 You can even follow along with this section and start exploring the files yourself.